-Amec Foster Wheeler carried out a sensitivity analysis of the main parameters that influence the definition of the final pit: overall slope angles, mining cost, process cost and metallurgical recovery.
-The overall slope angle was varied by \pm 3° and the other parameters by \pm 10%.
-The parameters that have more impact on the Mineral Resources are, from highest to lowest, the metallurgical recovery, processing cost, and the overall slope angle.
+A sensitivity analysis of the main parameters that influence the definition of the final pit is performed, including: overall slope angles, mining cost, process cost and metallurgical recovery.
+The overall slope angle varies by \pm 3° and the other parameters by \pm 10%.
+The parameters that have the most impact on the Mineral Resources are, from highest to lowest, the metallurgical recovery, processing cost, and the overall slope angle.

-16.6 Pit Design
+16.6 Detailed Pit Design